Child entertainment, employment and chaperones

 • they do not have an employment permit issued by the local council

-• the work is in places like factories, industrial sites, pubs, or betting shops
+• the work is in places such as factories, industrial sites, pubs or betting shops

-• they work for more than one hour before school (unless allowed by local bylaws)
+• they work for more than one hour before school unless local bylaws allow it

-• they work more than four hours without a break of at least one hour
+• they work for more than four hours without a break of at least one hour

 • they do not have a two-week break from work during school holidays each year